Long-Term Outlook for Colostomy Patients

 Why Join MeetAnOstoMate?

-First off, this is a pretty cool site with 33,468 members.
-Get inside and you will see.
+First off, this is a pretty cool site with 37,000 members who truly understand you.

 It's not all about ostomy.
-Everything is being discussed.
+We talk about everything.

-Many come here for advice or to give advice 🗣, others have found good friends 🤗, and there are also those who have found love 💓.
-Most of all, people are honest and truly care.
+Many come here for advice or to give advice, others have found good friends, and some have even found love.
+Most importantly, people here are honest and genuinely care.

-Privacy is very important - the website has many features that are only visible to members.
+🛑 Privacy is very important - we have many features that are only visible to members, ensuring a safe and secure environment for you to share and connect.

-Create an account and you will be amazed.
+Create an account and you will be amazed by the warmth of this community.

 Past Member

-So my answer to 2) is: It gave me a better than normal life.
+So my answer to 2) is:- It gave me a better than normal life.

 I have read in the Ostomy Australia magazine of cases where people have lived well into their 90's and even 100's with an ostomy, some of which have had an ostomy for most of their lives.
-I think if the reasons for having the surgery are due to ill health (Crohn's, Ulcerative colitis, Bowel and Bladder Cancer etc), once the procedure is done, the problem is essentially removed and we can go on to have long and healthy lives (hopefully).
+I think if the reasons for having the surgery are due to ill health (Crohn's, Ulcerative colitis, Bowel and Bladder Cancer etc), once the procedure is done the problem is essentially removed and we can go on to have long and healthy lives (hopefully).

 ron in mich

-Hi Abdulkhadir, I've had my ileostomy for 35 years and my life has been as normal as possible.
+Hi Abdulkhadir, I've had my ileostomy for 35 years, and my life has been as normal as possible.
 I worked 40 hours a week until I retired, helped my wife raise our 2 daughters, and have done some traveling by air and car.
-The last surgery I had was due to Crohn's disease causing scar tissue to close my stoma and some of my small intestine.
-That was 2 years ago and now life goes on.
+The last surgery I had was due to Crohn's disease causing scar tissue to close my stoma and some of my small intestine; that was 2 years ago, and now life goes on.

 w30bob